wuxb45/wormhole/README.md

 ## The Wormhole API

 The Wormhole functions are listed near the bottom of wh.h (see the wormhole\_\* functions).
-`demo1.c` and `concbench.c` are good examples of using the Wormhole.
+`demo1.c` and `concbench.c` privide examples of how to use the Wormhole index.

 ### The thread-safe API
 The default index operations (GET, SET, DEL, PROBE, and SCAN (wormhole\_iter\_\* functions)) are *thread safe*.